© 2020 Baptist Health. All Rights Reserved.

 For most women, physical activity brings improved fitness and better health.
 But for some, the pressure to excel can lead to serious medical problems.
 Three medical conditions—disordered eating, altered menstruation and osteoporosis—are common enough in female athletes that they've been dubbed the female athlete triad.

-While these problems can develop in any woman, those who participate in sports that emphasize thinness (such as running or gymnastics) are at increased risk, according to the American College of Sports Medicine (ACSM).
+While these problems can develop in any woman, those who participate in sports that emphasize thinness (such as running, figure skating or gymnastics) are at increased risk, according to the American College of Sports Medicine (ACSM).

 Some conditions can threaten performance, health and life.
-If you notice any of these signs in yourself or someone you care about, a doctor's visit is in order.
+If you notice any of these signs in yourself or someone you care about, a doctor visit is in order.

 Amenorrhea.
 Some women exercise so much that they stop having periods, says the ACSM.